dalaian/Python-TAF-Selenium/part_two/readme.md

 python UI/tests/product/TS001ValidateProductCanBeAddedToCart.py --browser FIREFOX
 ```

-Or you can send a parameter to indicate to run the test case in headless mode, using the parameter '-hl' or '--headless',
+Or you can send a parameter to indicate to run the test case in headless mode, using the parameter
- by default it is not in headless mode
+**-hl** or **--headless**, by default it is not in headless mode
 ```
 python UI/tests/product/TS001ValidateProductCanBeAddedToCart.py --headless <True/1/T/t/true False/0/F/f/false>
 ```